allomov/juju-dev-box/README.md

 ```
 ps ax | grep wget
 ```
-If you get an output then grab a coffee/tea/mate and wait
+If you get an output containing the process running, then grab a coffee/tea/mate and wait.

 - Firewall is still enabled
-Disable it, destroy environment and re-bootstrap it
+Disable it, destroy environment and re-bootstrap it.

 ```
 sudo ufw disable